ziozzang/android-kernel-builder-docker/README.md

 # Inside container
 git clone ........
 build_kernel_gcc some_predefined_defconfig

+# or...
+build_kernel_clang some_predefined_defconfig

 ```

-* second parameter is provided by kernel developer.
+* second parameter is generally provided by kernel developer.
   * for example Franco Kernel for Pocophone F1 is 'franco_defconfig'
-  * configuration is exised on "./arch/arm64/configs/"
+  * for qualcomm or MTK, configuration is exised on "./arch/arm64/configs/"

 ## Boot with Android Devices
 ```
 fastboot boot zImage
 ```

-# Testing
+# Test
 Tested with Poco F1/FrancoKernel, Poco F1/Derp